 About the FdA 3D Visualisation programme

-All applicants will be interviewed by a member of the academic team and must have a portfolio of 3D/art/design/computer graphics work with evidence of a basic understanding or art fundamentals: composition, perspective, depth, light, colour and anatomy.
+All applicants will be interviewed by a member of the academic team and must have a portfolio of 3D/art/design/computer graphics work, with evidence of a basic understanding of art fundamentals such as composition, perspective, depth, light, colour and anatomy.

 What you will learn

 - Historical, Contemporary & Contextual Understanding (Study Skills)